sagemath/sagewiki_to_gh-2022-10-10/modabvar.md

  * (william) 2: projection (only when 'maximal')
  * (william) 2: dual of A when A is maximal

+ * images of abelian varieties and groups under morphisms.

  * (group) 2: norm equations (clean up patch)